pevans-gfz/seiscomp/doc/base/glossary.rst

    arrival
       a) The appearance of seismic energy on a seismic record
       b) QuakeML object.
-The detected phase onset associated to an origin in SeisComP
+The detected phase onset associated to an origin in SeisComP.

    arrival time
       The time at which a particular phase of a seismic wave arrives at a station.